farruhcool/portfolio/README.md

-"portfolio app using mysql db, models"
+"portfolio app using mysql db, models and blog"